-Depending on the situation, you may find error traces in the New Relic APM UI that do not include stack traces for your Java app.
+Depending on the situation, you may find error traces in the APM UI that do not include stack traces for your Java app.

 Depending on the situation, follow these troubleshooting procedures.

 - No stack traces for rapidly repeated errors

 When an error is thrown in a rapidly repeated sequence, the Java compiler may optimize the stack trace away to help performance.
 To disable this optimization: In your JVM flags, include:

 This is normal behavior for how the Java agent handles 500 errors.
 To force stack traces to be reported, call the New Relic Java API from your own code.
 Running the

 NewRelic.noticeError (Throwable t)method will cause an error to be reported along with the stack backtrace represented by the